RevealBi/Documentation/en/wpf/editing-dashboards.md

 ### Dashboard.PropertyChanged

-You can be notifed of property value changes on the `RVDashboard` object by adding an event handler to the `RVDashboard.PropertyChanged` event.
+You can be notified of property value changes on the `RVDashboard` object by adding an event handler to the `RVDashboard.PropertyChanged` event.

 ```cs
 _revealView.Dashboard.PropertyChanged += Dashboard_PropertyChanged;